About us

 Come join us for a run out on the trails!
-We get together every Saturday morning and Tuesday evening in Forest Park or other trails around Portland.
-We also schedule occasional adventure runs in scenic locations around the Pacific Northwest, celebratory holiday runs, and trail maintenance parties.
+We run every Saturday morning and Tuesday evening in Forest Park or other trails around Portland.
+We also schedule monthly adventure runs to scenic locations around the Pacific Northwest, celebratory holiday runs, and trail maintenance parties.

 Tuesday, Saturday, and holiday runs are generally 5 - 7 miles long with a variety of paces and experience.
 Our adventure runs are more challenging in both length and elevation and are targeted towards more seasoned runners.